 Once the pearl is out, another nucleus can be put in and the process starts again.
 Each oyster can grow 3-4 gorgeous South Sea pearls in its lifetime.

-Of course, you don’t have to buy any pearls.
-You could just visit Cygnet Bay for the fantastic Australian scenery, glorious weather, and warm welcome.
+Of course, even if you visit Cygnet Bay, you don’t have to buy any pearls.
+You could just visit for the fantastic Australian scenery, glorious weather, and warm welcome.
 You can stay the night, and they run loads of different tours and trips too.
 Find out everything you need to know at www.cygnetbaypearlfarm.com.au.

 And if you’d like to see the film we made, it’s here, courtesy of our lovely cameraman Julius.